meritlabs/lightwallet-stack/packages/lightwallet/common/merit-wallet-client/README.md

 ## Description

-This package communicates with BWS [Bitcore wallet service](https://github.com/meritlabs/lightwallet-stack/tree/master/packages/bitcore-wallet-service) using the REST API.
+This package communicates with MWS [Bitcore wallet service](https://github.com/meritlabs/lightwallet-stack/tree/master/packages/bitcore-wallet-service) using the REST API.
 All REST endpoints are wrapped as simple async methods.
-All relevant responses from BWS are checked independently by the peers, thus the importance of using this library when talking to a third party BWS instance.
+All relevant responses from MWS are checked independently by the peers, thus the importance of using this library when talking to a third party MWS instance.

-See [Bitcore-wallet] () for a simple CLI wallet implementation that relays on BWS and uses bitcore-wallet-client.
+See [Lightwallet](https://github.com/meritlabs/lightwallet-stack/tree/master/packages/lightwallet) for a simple CLI wallet implementation that relays on MWS and uses bitcore-wallet-client.

 MWC is a part of lightwallet distribution.